"A lie told often enough becomes truth."

 Edwin J. Delattre, author of Character and Cops: Ethics in Policing (1996, preface) describes an alarming

-for police and police executives.
-I have repeatedly heard academics lawyers, reporters, and other
+ethics for police and police executives.
+I have repeatedly heard academics lawyers, reporters, and

-outside “authorities” tell police that “appearances” and “public perceptions” matter more than anything
+other outside “authorities” tell police that “appearances” and “public perceptions” matter more than

 I do not know any competent philosopher or student of ethics who would make such an indefensible